Frequently Asked Questions

 When will my order ship?

-In-stock, ready-to-ship items can be sent the day your order is placed.
-Custom and personalized orders may require a longer wait time, from a couple days to two weeks.
+In-stock, ready-to-ship items can be sent within a day or two of when your order is placed.
+Custom and personalized orders may require a longer wait time, from several days to 2 - 6 weeks.
 If you have a specific time frame that you need to meet, please call us at 888.724.8222 and speak with one of our customer representatives.

 How much is shipping?